 Where to stay on São Miguel

-My general advice is to simply look for Sao Miguel stays on Airbnb or hotel sites like Booking.com for some accommodation you like.
+My general advice is to simply browse your favorite holiday rental site for some accommodation you like and use that to decide where to base yourself.
 Almost the whole island can be described as charming and it doesn’t matter too much in which town you stay.

 One possible exception is the town of Rabo de Peixe, which is the poorest area of São Miguel and arguably not as attractive to stay.